LOADING

 Participating in ongoing research projects could be the next step.
 Healthcare institutions often encourage staff to contribute to research activities.
 By engaging in these projects, nurses gain valuable experience in practical aspects of research, including data collection, analysis, and interpretation.

-Involvement in research activities offers numerous benefits but also involves certain challenges which can span from time constraints to a requirement for additional research skills.
+Involvement in research activities offers numerous benefits but also involves certain challenges ranging from time constraints to a requirement for additional research skills.
 Nurses must actively address these challenges by enrolling in research methodology courses or seeking guidance from experienced researchers.

 Nurses who embrace research as part of their professional journey can greatly influence their career progression.
 This involvement equips them with essential skills and creates opportunities for roles such as clinical research nurse or nurse scientist, opening new doors for advancement.